 Additional Important Information

 Application to the radiologic technology program does not guarantee program admission and students can apply to the radiologic technology program only twice.
-Students who meet minimum qualifications by May 1, 2019 will be considered for admission and will be notified via their UC email account of acceptance by June 14, 2019.
+Students who meet minimum qualifications by the end of UC's spring semester will be considered for admission and will be notified via their UC email account of acceptance by June 14, 2019.
 Students must confirm their acceptance to the program in writing per the deadline stated in the offer letter, often less than one week.